fabio-dalfovo-zupit/TicTacToeRefresh/README.md

 To support multiple versions of the same application, even with different frameworks/techniques, I decided to use the Nx monorepo tool, [link to Nx tool](https://nx.dev/).

 To create a new **monorepo** project, you need to use the `npx create-nx-workspace@latest` command, but we have an existing application and want to migrate it to monorepo.
-To do this just `npx nx@latest init`
+To do this just `npx nx@latest init --integrated` inside the folder of the project.

 ## Angular projects